What are capital goods? Difference between capital goods and consumer goods

 Capital goods for John the gardener - lawn mower

 John is a gardener.
 The lawn mower in the image is a capital good.
 The video game system, on the other hand, is a consumer good.
-The lawn mower helps him become more productive.
+The lawn mower helps him be more productive.

 Capital goods vs. consumer goods